We are open

-The White Guide - Restaurant NOK NOK is listed in the reputable The White Guide list of best Nordic restaurants.
+Restaurant NOK NOK belongs to the prestigious White Guide list of the best Nordic restaurants

 Executive Chef – Khampan Pukdangpan